bobschrag/token-matcher/README.md

-  Given that even "qualified finally" bindings may be backtracked out of without having been included in a complete match, we recommend deferring material actions to a template's final var, if not to a calling application itself (considering that a given template and input string may not match uniquely).
+  Given that even "qualified finally" bindings may be backtracked out of without having been included in a complete match, we recommend deferring material actions to a template's final var, if not to a calling application itthis (considering that a given template and input string may not match uniquely).

   Example: `{:finally. (println (format-cl "Matched *part to